nathanjh-28/tries-in-cpp/readme.md

 - set root
     - Changing the root is through this method.
 - compress node
-    - takes a node with only one child and compresses the node and it's child
+    - Takes a node with only one child and compresses the node and it's child
 - decompress node
-    - takes a node with more than one character and separates it out over nodes
+    - Takes a node with more than one character and separates it out over nodes
 - compress trie
-    - recursively calls compress node on nodes that are eligible for compression
+    - Recursively calls compress node on nodes that are eligible for compression
 - decompress trie
-    - recursively calls decompress node on nodes that are eligible for compression
+    - Recursively calls decompress node on nodes that are eligible for compression
 - update maps keys
-    - function for correcting the keys on maps that point to nodes that have been compressed or decompressed.
+    - Function for correcting the keys on maps that point to nodes that have been compressed or decompressed.

 ### Underlying Data Structures